brentyi/tyro/docs/source/goals_and_alternatives.md

 <!-- prettier-ignore-end -->

-Note that most of these other libraries are generally aimed specifically at only one of dataclasses (`datargs`, `simple-parsing`, `argparse-dataclass`, `argparse-dataclasses`, `dataclass-cli`, `clout`, `hf_argparser`, `pyrallis`, `yahp`), custom structures (`tap`), or functions (`typer`) rather than general typed callables, but offer other features that you might find useful, such as registration for custom types (`pyrallis`), built-in approaches for serialization and config files (`tap`, `pyrallis`, `yahp`) and, opportunities for integration with fields generated using standard argparse definitions (`simple-parsing`).
+Note that other libraries are generally aimed specifically at only one of dataclasses (`datargs`, `simple-parsing`, `argparse-dataclass`, `argparse-dataclasses`, `dataclass-cli`, `clout`, `hf_argparser`, `pyrallis`, `yahp`), custom structures (`tap`), or functions (`typer`) rather than general types and callables, but offer other features that you might find critical, such as registration for custom types (`pyrallis`), built-in approaches for serialization and config files (`tap`, `pyrallis`, `yahp`), and opportunities for integration with fields generated using standard argparse definitions (`simple-parsing`).